protontypes/open-sustainable-technology/README.md

 - [GISWATER](https://github.com/Giswater/giswater_qgis_plugin) - This software connects different IT solutions and pre-existent databases allowing you to setup a high performance water management system in combination with hydraulic software.
 - [Ribasim](https://github.com/Deltares/Ribasim) - A water resources model, designed to be the replacement of the regional surface water modules Mozart and SIMRES in the Netherlands Hydrological Instrument.
 - [Pywr](https://github.com/pywr/pywr) - Simulates customisable water allocation and operation rules throughout complex multi-purpose managed water systems at each user-defined time-step.
-- [mosartwmpy](https://github.com/IMMM-SFA/mosartwmpy) - A python translation of MOSART-WM, a model for water routing and reservoir management written in Fortran.
+- [mosartwmpy](https://github.com/IMMM-SFA/mosartwmpy) - A Python translation of MOSART-WM, a model for water routing and reservoir management written in Fortran.
 - [ClearWater Modules](https://github.com/EcohydrologyTeam/ClearWater-modules) - A collection of water quality and vegetation process simulation modules designed to couple with water transport models.
 - [RAT](https://github.com/UW-SASWE/RAT) - Uses satellite remote sensing data to monitor water surface area and water level changes in artificial reservoirs.
 - [LDCast](https://github.com/MeteoSwiss/ldcast) - A precipitation nowcasting model based on a latent diffusion model.